nicoodakp/snap-and-clarifai/README.md

 3. Backend javascript do the part of snapshot, where popup.js do the image parsing, analysis and return result.
 4. (fixed) I am still working on the 'onclick' event in popup.js 100:103, the links wont render accordingly.
 For now the remedy is catDiv.innerHTML from popup.js 86 where I insert a tag 'target =  blank' to the src.
 5. (fixed) Working on chrome:// address error, background error when open tab in chrome://url
-6. add drawbox function and some css improvement, working on mouse hover/enter event (to draw specific individual box).
+6. (done)  Add drawbox function and some css improvement, working on mouse hover/enter event (to draw specific individual box).
+7. Trying to add a (YouTube) button to invoke the popup page.(open the extension(screenshot) through the button. ) This one was a little tricky since Google is not allow open extension through content script.

 Reference: \
 [Clarifai cloud engine](https://www.clarifai.com/models/celebrity-image-recognition-model-e466caa0619f444ab97497640cefc4dc) \